zenml-io/zenml/docs/book/user-guide/advanced-guide/sandbox.md

 3. Register the new code repository with ZenML by following [code repository guide](../component-guide/code-repositories/code-repositories.md).

-4. Reuse the builds from the example code repository to execute your own code using the [reuse builds guide](containerize-your-pipeline.md#reuse-docker-image-builds-from-previous-runs).
+4. Reuse the builds from the example code repository to execute your own code using the [guide to build reuse](containerize-your-pipeline.md#reuse-docker-image-builds-from-previous-runs).

 {% hint style="warning" %}
-Please note that the second approach will only work if you are utilizing the same dependencies as the example code.
-If you are using different dependencies, such as a different framework or stack components, you will need to build and push your own Docker images to a container registry.
-In such cases, please follow the first approach.
+Please note that the second path will only work if you are using the same dependencies as the example code.
+If you are using different dependencies, such as a different framework or stack components, you will need to build and push your own Docker images to a container registry as described in Path 1.
 {% endhint %}

 ## What to do when your sandbox runs out?